Tomme de Savoie

-Tomme de Savoie, like most Tommes, is usually made from the skim milk left over after the cream is used to make butter or richer cheeses.
+Tomme de Savoie, like most tommes, is usually made from the skimmed milk left over after the cream is used to make butter or richer cheeses.
 As a result, the cheese has a relatively low fat content (between 20 and 45%).
 The cheese is made year-round, and typically has a slightly different character depending on whether the cows are fed on winter hay or summer grass.

 The cheese normally comes in discs approximately 18 cm across, 5–8 cm in thickness, and weighing between 1 and 2 kg.
 It is first pressed, and then matured for several months in a traditional cellar, producing the characteristically thick rind and flavor.